-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in California to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in California to end a tenancy in general.

 Lease Termination Notice Requirements in California

 In California, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-California tenants have to provide written notice for the following lease terms:
+California tenants must provide written notice for the following lease terms:

 - Notice to terminate a week-to-week lease.
 7 days written notice from either the landlord or the tenant is required (Civ.
 Code §§ 1946).